Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Preliminary: Naive One-bit ML Detection without CSI

-Fig.~\ref{fig:ML_naive} shows the symbol error rates (SERs) of the optimal one-bit ML detection and the naive approach with the number of training samples $N_{\sf tr} \in \{10, 100, 1000\}$ for $N_r = 32$ receive antennas, $N_u =3$ users and $4$-QAM modulation with respect to the SNR.
-It is observed that although we increase the number of pilot signals, the naive approach starts to suffer at the medium to high SNR since the under-trained likelihood functions start to appear more frequently with the SNR.
-Therefore, such a critical drawback of the naive learning-based approach needs to be resolved to deploy the one-bit ADC systems in practice.
+Fig.~\ref{fig:ML_naive} illustrates the symbol error rates (SERs) of the optimal one-bit ML detection and the naive approach with the number of training samples $N_{\sf tr} \in \{10, 100, 1000\}$ for $N_r = 32$ receive antennas, $N_u =3$ users, and $4$-QAM constellation with respect to the SNR. { Regarding the statistics of the channel, we consider Rayleigh fading with zero mean and unit variance. } It is observed that although we increase the number of pilot signals, the naive approach starts to become increasingly problematic at the medium to high SNR since the under-trained likelihood functions start to appear more frequently as the SNR increases.
+Therefore, this critical limitation of the naive learning-based approach needs to be resolved to deploy the one-bit ADC systems in practice.
+The main challenge lies in ensuring the robustness of learning-based ML detection to the training duration $N_{\sf tr}$ across all SNR ranges.